tmobile/magentaA11y/_checklist-native/segmented-control.md

     Visible label (if any) is grouped or associated with the button in a single swipe
   state: |
     Expresses its state (selected/disabled/dimmed)

+settings:
+  text resize: |
+    This element is exempt from text resizing requirements
 ---

 ## Developer notes